Dynatrace/dynatrace-configuration-as-code/documentation/docs/commands/experimental-new-cli.md

 ### Deploy

 This command is basically doing what the old tool did.
-It is used to deploy a specified config to a dynatrace environment.
+It is used to deploy a specified config to a Dynatrace environment.
 The flags to things like the environments files are mostly the same.
 Read more about it here: [Deploy projects](../commands/deploying-projects.md)

 ### Download